alick/connect6-ng/android/Readme.txt

-This is our project.
+This is the Android port of the connect6 project.

-Our password is gf9mW6Kd4xB5
+You can find an installable APK file in `Connect6/bin/`.